 You can also help dogs with separation anxiety yourself.
-It takes time but your dog will eventually feel better.
+It takes time, but your dog will eventually feel better.

-Question: Why do dogs lie on you?
+Why do dogs lay to you?

-Question: Do dogs have a favorite person?
+Do dogs have a favorite person?

-Question: Why does my dog have to be touching me when he sleeps?
+Why does my dog have to be touching me when he sleeps?